TWUOnline/far-centre-guides/pages/02.lead-ba/07.LDRS-300-Leadership-As-Service/03.lesson-notes/02.Unit-2/docs.md

 ![](example1.png)

-<span style="color:red"> Facilitator to go over this activity with students in the lab (either how to create a word cloud and/or share word clouds with the rest of the class). </span>
+{c:red} Facilitator to go over this activity with students in the lab (either how to create a word cloud and/or share word clouds with the rest of the class). {/c}
-{c:red}red{/c}